 Drymen to Buchanan Walk

-It's 11km and takes around 2.5 hours.
-I'll describe the route and throw in a few detours to take if you wish.
-There is the option to cycle it, which will take you around 45mins-1-hour, do note that the track is bumpy in places, so it'll be best to ride it on a mountain bike or similar.
+It's 11km long and takes around 2.5 hours; I'll describe the route and throw in a few detours.
+You can also cycle it, which will take 45 minutes to 1 hour.
+In some places, the track is a little bumpy, so riding it on a mountain bike or something similar will be best.

-Start at Drymen Village Square and walk up Old Gartmore Road, the road to the right of the Clachan Inn pub.
+Start at Drymen Village Square, and as you can see from the mural in the bus shelter, this is the start of the Rob Roy Way, which our route also follows for a short distance.
+Walk up Old Gartmore Road, the road to the right of the Clachan Inn pub and left of Drymen Bakery & Deli.
 You'll pass houses and the primary school before the road becomes a single track with fields on either side.
+Look out for the excellent post box before you reach the school; it has toppers that are often updated.
+As I walked past in October, there was a Halloween-themed one.

-Keep following this road (watching out for cars coming up behind you) until you see a wooden marker indicating the route of the West Highland Way, which is where you should turn left, signed as the car park for Garadhban.
+Keep following this road (watching out for cars coming up behind you) until you see a wooden marker indicating the route of the West Highland Way, which is where you should turn left, signed as the car park for Garadhban, pictured below.
 (An alternative route would have been to pick up the West Highland Way path outside Drymen by walking along Stirling Road past the Drymen Inn.)

-Stay on the West Highland Way path, following the markers until you get to a metal barrier (pictured below) that prevents vehicles from getting onto the trail.
+Stay on the West Highland Way path, following the markers until you reach a metal barrier (pictured below) that prevents vehicles from getting onto the trail.

 Buchanan Estate & Castle

-Eventually, you will reach a metal gate (to stop cars), go through the pedestrian access and turn left, keeping on the path.
-This part of the walk is Buchanan Estate; go straight over the crossroad (the Golf course is the right-hand turn).
-Keep going and carry straight on at the second crossroad.
+This part of the walk is Buchanan Estate.
+Go straight over the crossroads (the golf course is the right-hand turn).
+Keep going and carry straight on at the second crossroads.

-Follow the road round at the next junction (although you could turn left and see the exterior of Buchanan Castle, where Queen Victoria stayed on a visit, now lies in ruins.
-Another guest was Nazi leader Rudolph Hess; he was imprisoned here for a time during the Second World War.)
+I have added the photo below to show you the sharp left turn to take if you wish to see the exterior of Buchanan Castle, where Queen Victoria stayed on a visit and now lies in ruins.
+Another guest was Nazi leader Rudolph Hess; he was imprisoned here for a time during the Second World War.

 Back to Drymen